Residential Multi-Family Market Research

 Typically a comparison grid is used and adjustments are made to each comparable sale used for major differences between the comparable and the subject property.
 These adjustments are made for factors like location, construction quality, and significant amenities.
 In this approach (the market/direct sales approach), the attempts are made to both gauge and reflect the anticipated reaction by a typical purchaser to the subject property.

-Notes on Comparable Sales for Multi-Family Residential Investment Properties in Fort Lauderdale
+Notes on Comparable Sales for Residential Multi-Family Commercial Property - Fort Lauderdale, Northeast.

 - Sales activity continues to boom in Fort Lauderdale, and pricing continues to climb.
 Many new projects have traded over the last year with prices north of $300,000/unit.
 For example, the 394-unit Avenue building that was built in 2017 traded for $302,000/unit, which totaled $119 million.
 This property traded at a 6.9% cap rate to Boardwalk Properties in Miami Beach.
 The same company purchased The Queue in February 2018 for $53 million, or about $277,500/unit.